ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 ## [From _The Union and journal._](https://chroniclingamerica.loc.gov/lccn/sn83009571/1862-05-02/ed-1/seq-1)

 #### 1862-05-02 &middot; Biddeford, Me.

 <table style="width: 100%;"><tr><td style="width: 50%">

+an elderly darkle with a very philosophical
+and retrospective cast of countenance, squat­
+ted on hia bundle, toaating hia abina againat
+the chimney, and apparently in a atate of
+profound meditation.
+Finding upon inqui­
+ry that he belonged to the 9th Illinois, one
+of the moat gallantly behaved and heavily
+loelng regiment* at the Fort Dunelaon battle,
+and part of which waa on board, I began to
 interrogate him upon the subject.
 Ilia phil­
 osophy waa ao much in the Falataffinn vein
 that I will gire his views in his own words,